Asset context panel

 Why it matters during investigations

-When a ransomware alert hits FIN-SRV01, the overview shows it is a finance system tagged critical and owned by the CFO’s department.
-This routes containment to the right team immediately — reducing dwell time.
+A ransomware alert targets FIN-SRV01.
+The header card shows it is a finance system tagged as critical and owned by the CFO's department.
+This routes containment to the right team immediately, reducing dwell time.

 Details card